asynchronics/st3/README.md

 ## Safety — a word of caution

-This is a low-level primitive and as such its implementation relies on `unsafe`.
-The test suite makes extensive use of [Loom] to assess its correctness.
+The queues are low-level primitives and as such their implementation relies on `unsafe`.
+The test suite makes extensive use of [Loom] to assess correctness.
 As amazing as it is, however, Loom is only a tool: it cannot formally prove the absence of data races.

 Before *St³* sees wider use in the field and receives greater scrutiny, you should exercise caution before using it in mission-critical software.
-It is a new concurrent algorithm and it is therefore possible that soundness issues will be discovered that weren't caught by the test suite.
+The LIFO queue in particular is a new concurrent algorithm and it is therefore possible that soundness issues will be discovered that weren't caught by the test suite.

 [Loom]: https://github.com/tokio-rs/loom

 ## Performance

-*St³* uses no atomic fences and very few atomic Read-Modify-Write (RMW) operations.
-Similarly to the Tokio queue, it needs no RMW for `push` and only one for `pop`.
-Stealing operations require only a single RMW (one less than the Tokio queue).
+The *St³* queues use no atomic fences and very few atomic Read-Modify-Write (RMW) operations.
+Similarly to the Tokio queue, they needs no RMW for `push` and only one for `pop`.
+Stealing operations require only a single RMW in the LIFO variant and 2 in the FIFO variant.

 The first benchmark measures performance in the single-threaded, no-stealing
 case: a series of 64 `push` operations (or 256 in the large-batch case) is